Robot & Frank

 With an exceptional cast and attention-grabbing storyline, this is certainly a fine entry to the robo-sociology genre of films (Bicentennial Man, Bladerunner and iRobot).
 The score (Frankie and the Lights) is easygoing and apt, and the sets and scenes are done with a light touch, never compromising the focus of the film.
 Frank and his Robot is a sturdy, heart-warming but clever film that entertains with ease.

-Robot & Frank is released in the UK on 8th March 2013.
+Robot & Frank is released nationwide on 8th March 2013.

 Watch the trailer for Robot & Frank here: